Working the Agile way in non-profit Organizations

 Working the Agile way is best suited to where work in cross-functional teams make sense.
 The support and accountability provided by working in an interconnected, self-organizing team of people with different skill sets and personalities carries with it many of the benefits the Agile approach provides.
 The fact that the team self-organizes is important as it carries with it both an aspect of ownership over the given project as well as accountability between team members.

 When working the Agile way, work is divided into iterations or, cadences – within the Scrum method called Sprints.
 They are usually a fixed duration of between two and four weeks.
-Deliverables for upcoming iterations are planned and prioritised and then monitored to ensure that they are completed on time.
+Deliverables for upcoming iterations are planned and prioritized and then monitored to ensure that they are completed on time.

 One of the values of Agile is creating a culture of radical transparency.
-Some of the artefacts that support this transparency are Backlogs that reflect how work is prioritized and handled.
+Some of the artifacts that support this transparency are Backlogs that reflect how work is prioritized and handled.
 These are public for all who might be interested and should reflect the actual progress being made.
 Within Agile there is also a very clear definition of work that is “Done” – which basically just mean actually, “Done”.

 Ceremonies or meetings

 Working in an Agile manner calls for disciplined reflection on the work carried out.
-Built into the routine of iterations, time is set apart to plan, to take stock and review.
-At the end of the iteration there is also a ceremony called retrospective that focuses on the process.
+Built into the routine of iterations, time is set apart to plan, take stock and review.
+At the end of the iteration, there is also a ceremony called retrospective that focuses on the process.
 All this may seem time-consuming, but when taking the time to incorporate a routine of continually estimating future goals, reflecting on past achievements and learning from mistakes – the quality of the work is that much higher.